hisorange/browser-detect/README.md

 ---

-The following matrix is has been continuously tested by the great and awesome [Travis CI](https://travis-ci.org/hisorange)!
+The following matrix is has been continuously tested by the great and awesome **Github Actions**!

 |    -----    | Browser Detect 1.x | Browser Detect 2.x | Browser Detect 3.x | Browser Detect 4.x |
 | :---------: | :----------------: | :----------------: | :----------------: | :----------------: |